Essentialism (2014) teaches readers to be happier and more productive by focusing on fewer things and doing those few

 It’s very common for authors to provide a theory, and then pick a few success stories and say “see?
 It works”.

-However, that’s rather meaningless most of the times.
-It’s an inductive fallacy that doesn’t prove anything to begin with (read Fooled by Randomness).
+However, that’s rather meaningless most of the time.
+It’s an inductive fallacy that doesn’t prove anything, to begin with (read Fooled by Randomness).

-And everyone can “force” reality to be an example to most everything we’d want.
+And everyone can “force” reality to be an example of almost everything we’d want.

 I’ve seen this example played over and over.
-Some attributed its success to customer service, while others said they won because of how management treat employees (Leader Eat Last).
-And here, McKeown says they won because they applied “essentialism”.
+Some attributed its success to customer service, while others said they won because of how management treats employees (Leader Eat Last).
+And here, McKeown says they won because they applied “essentialism“.

 Life Changing Philosophy

-Essentialism is basically the Pareto law applied all around to your life.
+Essentialism is basically the Pareto law applied all around your life.

 And that can be life-changing for those who aren’t doing it already.
 Which is, most people.

 Essentialism is basically the Pareto law applied to your life.

 However, the Pareto law applied to your life is such a game changer that it does deserve a well-written book such as Essentialism.